Characteristics of Qualifying Disabilities

 Your Rights Under the FHA

-This doesn't mean that he must install a wheelchair ramp for you, because this would most likely represent what the law calls an "undue financial burden."
+This doesn't mean that he must install a wheelchair ramp for you because this would most likely represent what the law calls an "undue financial burden."
 But he must allow you to install a ramp at your own expense, and if you live in federally subsidized housing, the housing provider might be required to foot the bill with certain dollar limitations.
-Your landlord must allow you to keep a guide dog or therapy dog if one is required for your condition, even if he has a strict no-pet policy in place for other tenants.
+Your landlord must allow you to keep a guide dog or therapy dog if one is required for your condition, even if he has a strict no-pet policy in place for other tenants, he must make an exception to the no-pet rule for you.

 Likewise, a landlord can evict a disabled tenant for reasons that are applied to all tenants, such as non-payment of rent.
 The FHA effectively requires that all tenants be treated equally, regardless of disability.